moclam1905/CocktailRecipes/README.md

 - 🔍 **Search** - Find the perfect drink by name or ingredient
 - ❤️ **Favorites** - Save recipes you love for quick access, even offline
 - 📝 **Details** - Get comprehensive instructions, ingredient lists, and beautiful images
+- ⚙️ **Settings** - Customize your experience with theme selection and cache management

 ## 🧪 Did You Know?